Season and Hours of Operation

 Night Loop – A 1.3 km, wide, double-tracked lighted loop with the warming hut as its terminus.
 Private land.
 Daily to 10 pm.

 Camp Busk – from the Clearwater Cr.
-Forest Road parking lot, register (and pay) at the hut, then keep to your right.
+Forest Road parking lot, register (and pay) at the kiosk, then keep to your right.
 You can also get here from the south end of the Apex trail by removing your skis and crossing the highway.
 This trail plus Euphrates trail totals 6.5 km; can be skied in sections to reduce the length to 3 or 4 km.
 Private land.

 Euphrates – A continuation of the Busk trail south from where you cross the Salmo River.
 Named after the Euphrates mine across the river from the trail.
 Crown land.